The latest figures cover the year to the end of June and show that superminis and hatchbacks are the most popular.

 Is it really a decade since Nissan’s now ubiquitous crossover first arrived?
 Its blend of hatchback size and SUV pretensions have proved a huge draw for customers and it’s now the best-selling small SUV in the country, leaving a trail of imitators in its wake.
 The second-generation model, released in 2014, keeps dynamic, economic and interior standards high, garnering a 4.5-star review from our road test team.
 No wonder it’s holding firm in the sales charts.

 The Corsa is another established doyen in the UK and Vauxhall’s perennial rival to the Fiesta.
 The latest generation arrived in 2014 and offers something for most people, from the 74bhp 1.4-litre petrol option to the 202bhp snorting VXR version.
 It’s competitively priced, drives and rides well and is designed and specced to please the car's large fan base.
-It’s hard to see it dropping far down this list anytime soon.
+It lagged behind the Fiesta by just shy of 3000 sales in June, but even so, it's hard to see it dropping further down this list any time soon.

 The Astra is something of an also-ran to the Ford Focus, but the latest generation, launched in 2015, is a thoroughly decent car in its own right.
 Well equipped with sharp handling and economical engines, it earns a strong four-star review from us, although we had reservations about its ride and styling.
 Overall, though, it deserves to be considered as one of the best compact hatches you can buy.